 Patient Transfers to Other Units/Centres

-While Manitoba Renal Program provides kidney health care for individuals from all across Manitoba, new dialysis patients start their hemodialysis treatment in Winnipeg or Brandon.
+While the Manitoba Renal Program provides kidney health care for individuals from all across Manitoba, new dialysis patients start their hemodialysis treatment in Winnipeg or Brandon

 To ensure continued access for new and hospitalized dialysis patients in Winnipeg and Brandon hospitals, we may transfer other dialysis patients to another dialysis centre.